• Participants have access to resources, technology and expertise (including a staff of 14) for early, first steps in the drug discovery process

 • View of early-stage opportunities with an ability to specify the data needed to assess the opportunity’s value

-• With Yale and UConn receiving 93% of NIH-funded research in CT, a window into innovative research in the state
+• With Yale receiving the majority of NIH-funded research in CT, a window into innovative research in the state

-PITCH received an investment of $10 million over three years from the Connecticut Bioscience Innovation Fund.
+PITCH received an investment of $12.5 million over four years from the Connecticut Bioscience Innovation Fund.